carlsonn415/ConcertFinder/README.md

 ## 🚀 Technologies and Architecture

-Concert Finder is built with a focus on modern Android development practices, leveraging the following key technologies and architectural principles:
+LineUp is built with a focus on modern Android development practices, leveraging the following key technologies and architectural principles:

   * **Kotlin:** The primary programming language for Android development.
   * **Jetpack Compose:** Android's modern toolkit for building native UI.